samiux/samiux.github.io/ldl-c.md

 ```

 Interpreting the results:
-- A ratio of less than 0.87 mmol indicates a favorable cholesterol profile.
+- A ratio of less than 0.87 mmol/L indicates a favorable cholesterol profile.
-- Conversely, a ratio greater than 1.74 mmol suggests a less favorable cholesterol profile.
+- Conversely, a ratio greater than 1.74 mmol/L suggests a less favorable cholesterol profile.

 Understanding these values can help you make informed decisions about your cholesterol health.